 We all know that wine and cheese go together like—well—like birds of a feather, or like yin and yang, or like rama lama lama ka dinga da dinga dong.
-But now science knows precisely why that is—an achievement worthy of some Cheez-It and a jug of fermented Welch's, at the very least.
+But now science knows precisely why that is—an achievement worthy of some brie and a bottle of cornershop plonk, at the very least.

 A recent study published in the Journal of Food Science looked at the sensory evidence of how cheese influences the perception of wine—and the results showed that consuming cheese actually makes people perceive wine as tasting better.